Hernias are an extremely common medical condition. Anyone can develop a hernia, including men, women, and children.

 Many patients can’t even be a hundred percent sure of the signs.

-A surgery will be required to remove the mesh in order to treat the injuries one has sustained from the torn or ripped mesh, as well as to avoid any further injuries or damages.
+A patient may have to undergo surgical removal of the mesh to treat the injuries sustained from a torn or ripped mesh and to avoid any further injuries or damages.

 - Fever or other flu-like symptoms

-- Surgical area feels warm, sore, or tender
+- The surgical area feels warm, sore, or tender

 - Abdominal pain

 - Nausea and vomiting

 - Fluid building up around the area of the hernia mesh

 Serious complications can result from a surgical mesh that remains in the body after the onset of some side effects.
 Aside from severe pain, this factor could also be the reason for the signs and symptoms of hernia mesh rejection mentioned above.

 Complications from hernia mesh may also be difficult to identify.